-Geoff has been with Jade over 15 years working away in the shop.
+Geoff has been with Jade for over 15 years working in the shop.
 As a shop mechanic, he’s come to be known as our trailer specialist.
 While his job can get complicated, he is humble and describes his work simply as “fixing stuff”.
-Before coming to Jade Geoff worked in the construction industry and previously earned his Journeyman’s Certificate from Red River College.
+Before coming to Jade, Geoff worked in the construction industry and previously earned his Journeyman’s Certificate from Red River College.
 What Geoff likes most about working at Jade are his coworkers.

 He’s had a thing for trucks ever since he was a little boy, when he was two years old sitting in his dad’s big ‘ole truck.
 Outside of work, he enjoys the outdoors by fishing and skiing.
 Every summer he faithfully cheers on the Canadian Football League’s Winnipeg team, the Blue Bombers.

 John Wettstein is more affectionately known as Johnny Parts and the name says it all.
 John was recruited by Jade for his innate ability to remember part numbers and quantities.
 He has been with Jade for 13 years now and manages the parts department and shop invoicing.
 Prior to Jade, John worked in parts, sales, and management for Sutherland supply, a plumbing and heating company, for 22 years.